StefanoND/ArchS/Major/DailyDriver/README.md

 ### Grant sudo privileges to wheel, remove the "#" before "%wheel"
 ### And defaults to using the root password to run sudo commands
 ### instead of users' password
-    EDITOR=nano visudo
+    EDITOR=nvim sudo -E visudo

 ### visudo
-    %wheel ALL=(ALL:ALL) ALL
+    # %wheel ALL=(ALL:ALL) ALL
-    [...]
+    # [...]
-    Defaults insults # Replace "Sorry, try again." with humorous insults.
+    # Defaults insults # Replace "Sorry, try again." with humorous insults.
-    Defaults rootpw # Will require root password for sudo command Defaults timestamp_type=global # All terminals "share the same timeout" for sudo password
+    # Defaults rootpw # Will require root password for sudo command
+    # Defaults timestamp_type=global # All terminals "share the same timeout" for sudo password
-    #Defaults passwd_timeout=0 # I'm not your parent
+    # Defaults passwd_timeout=0 # I'm not your parent

 # Audio